IllusionOfControl/IllusionOfControl/README.md

 # Hi there, I'm **[Sergey Skorokhod](http://illusion-of-control-portfolio.vercel.app/)**! 👋

-For the last 6 years, I have been developing different personal projects using different technologies, using.
+For the last 8 years, I have been developing different personal projects using different technologies, using.
 I also run my own projects, learn new programming languages and technologies, and lead an active and diverse lifestyle.
 I am interested in Backend development.

 I like to solve complex problems.
 I am looking for opportunities where I can continue to study while solving real problems with a team of professionals.
 Ready to move.

 So far, I do not have a certain stack of technologies, but I am ready to develop in the required direction.
-Preferred languages: C++, Python, Java
+Preferred languages: Python, C++, Java

 On my website **[(web portfolio)](http://illusion-of-control-portfolio.vercel.app/)**, you can find more information about my career and professional background.